Mapper since: December 02, 2010 | Contributor terms: Accepted almost 4 years ago

 After, I got the luck to be selected for the Eurosha project.
 Three months of mapping, promotion and training for local and international actors in the Central African Republic followed.
 After an evacuation out of CAR, Cameroon was the next destination.
 Promotion and training resulted in a start-up of a local OSM community and a lot of mapping fun in Cameroon!

-Recently I participated also in the translation of the LearnOSM guides from English into French in Dakar and subsequently I supported during two months the awesome OSM community in Senegal.
+In november 2013 I participated in the translation of the LearnOSM guides from English into French in Dakar and subsequently I supported during two months the awesome OSM community in Senegal.

 In March 2014 I had an awesome week with MSF-UK and students of the university of Lubumbashi, in Lubumbashi in the Democratic Republic of Congo.
 You can read a blog post here.
 Besides this, I'm also proud to be part of the osm community in Belgium.